dylibso/chicory/README.md

 NOTE: The `install` target relies on the `wabt` library to compile the test suite.
 This is not currently released for ARM (e.g. new Macs with Apple Silicon).
 However, `wabt` is available from Homebrew, so `brew install wabt` before running `mvn clean install` should work.

-### Modules

-There are four independent modules at the moment:

-* wasm-support-plugin
-* wasm
-* test-gen-plugin
-* runtime

-#### wasm-support-plugin

-The [wasm-support-plugin](wasm-support-plugin/) package is a maven plugin that handles the generation of OpCode definitions from an agnostic `tsv` file.

-#### wasm package

-The [wasm](wasm/) package contains a lot of the core Wasm types and the binary parser.
-It can be useful as an independent library for using wasm in Java.

-#### test-gen-plugin

-The [test-gen-plugin](test-gen-plugin/) package is a maven plugin that handles the test generation that exercises both the wasm package and the runtime package.
-Tests are parsed from the [Wasm testsuite](https://github.com/WebAssembly/testsuite) and generate Java JUnit tests.

-#### runtime package

-The [runtime](runtime/) packages contains the actual Chicory runtime.

 #### logging

-For maximum compatibility and to avoid external dependencies we use the JDK Platform Logging (JEP 264).
+For maximum compatibility and to avoid external dependencies we use, by default, the JDK Platform Logging (JEP 264).
 You can configure it by providing a `logging.properties` using the `java.util.logging.config.file` property and [here](https://docs.oracle.com/cd/E57471_01/bigData.100/data_processing_bdd/src/rdp_logging_config.html) you can find the possible configurations.

 For more advanced configuration scenarios we encourage you to provide an alternative, compatible, adapter:

 - [slf4j](https://www.slf4j.org/manual.html#jep264)
 - [log4j2](https://logging.apache.org/log4j/2.x/log4j-jpl.html)

+It's also possible to provide a custom `com.dylibso.chicory.log.Logger` implementation if JDK Platform Logging is not available or doesn't fit.